Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation~/ref_Exporter.md

 # Alembic Exporter component

-You can use the Alembic Exporter component to customize how the Alembic package exports animation to an Alembic file.
+The Alembic Exporter component allows you to customize how the Alembic package exports animation to an Alembic file.

 ![The Export Settings window](images/abc_export_options.png)